jimkapolos/thesis-code/README.md

 # thesis-code

+Τhe preprocessing folder contains a csv file containing the data entering the models and two .py files which are for studying this data.

 From the model code folder is an explanation of the models.py and models_main.py files

 explaine models_main.py

 This code defines several functions that are useful for loading, preparing, training, and evaluating a deep learning model for time series forecasting.
 Here is a summary of the main functions:

 load_data(filepath, target_col): loads data from a CSV file and returns the target column as a 1D numpy array.